 At the age of twenty, Hermann of Reichenau took his vows as a Benedictine monk.

-The doctors had informed Hermann’s parents that their child would not live for more than five years since birth.
+When he was born, the doctors had informed Hermann’s parents that their child would not live for more than five years.
 But Hermann lived for forty one years.

 At the latter part of his life, Hermann became blind and began writing hymns.
 The ‘Salve Regina’ or the ‘Hail Holy Queen’ prayer is a legacy that Hermann left for us.

-Hermann the disabled monk died at the age of forty one in 1054.
+Hermann the crippled monk died at the age of forty one in 1054.
 He was beatified in 1863.
 His feast is on the 25th of September.

 Candy’s Reflection on Blessed Herman’s Life